nss-nightclass-projects/firebase-todo/README.md

 #### Authentication
 - Implement Firebase Authentication using Google Auth.
 - You should be able to log to the console your user's username.
 If you have a separate google account, you should log in with that google account (or get someone to log into your application with their info during study group).
+  - In order to login as a different user, you will want to use a chrome incognito window.
+Otherwise, it will use your current google authentication for your computer.
 - Log out should work.

 ## Part 2: Basic CRUD